-If you have a broken or cracked tooth, or a large area of decay, you might need a dental crown.
+If you have a broken or cracked tooth or a large area of decay, you might need a dental crown.
 Anytime a tooth suffers damage, it needs to be protected.
 Dental crowns protect your tooth structure with a porcelain cover – like a football helmet for your tooth.
 Root canal procedures relieve pain and infection but weaken the tooth structure.
 A crown is usually the next step in treatment following a root canal to keep the tooth strong for years to come.

 Unlike a dental implant, a portion of your natural tooth must be available before a crown can be fitted.
-Crowns preserve enough natural tooth, so you still feel chewing and normal function.
+Crowns preserve enough natural teeth, so you still feel chewing and normal function.
 With good hygiene and routine dental visits, crowns often last for many years.

 When Would I Need a Dental Bridge?

-A dental bridge replaces your missing teeth by spanning the space between.
+A dental bridge replaces your missing teeth by spanning the space between them.
 Bridges are still one of the most conservative and cost-effective methods to replace missing teeth.
 The teeth on either side of the space are prepped for crowns, and replacement teeth are fitted in between.
 A bridge restores your missing space as well as your ability to chew food, and a bridge stays in the mouth versus replacements that come in and out.